-o Ch Code Requirements:
+Ch Code Requirements:

 - Each team must submit a copy of each of their well-documented Ch programs for controlling robots.
-Failing to submit Ch code will result in disqualification. - Ch code must be original and created by students in the team submitting the video.
+Failing to submit Ch code will result in disqualification.

+- Ch code must be original and created by students in the team submitting the video.
 Teachers may act as coaches during the writing process but they may not write any of the lines of code.
-Multiple teams may not use identical code. - Ch code may not be generated by motion capture. - The Ch Program must represent all motions shown on the video.
-This may be done as one large program or as multiple programs, each representing a different scene. - Each Ch code must start with a standard heading that includes the following: - 1.
-Video Title Scene # - 2.
-Teacher advisers - 3.
-School Name - 4.
-School District - 5.
-Names of student participant - 6.
-Names of code student authors - 7.
-Purpose of the code / general description of what the code does
+Multiple teams may not use identical code.

+- Ch code may not be generated by motion capture.

+- The Ch Program must represent all motions shown on the video.
+This may be done as one large program or as multiple programs, each representing a different scene.

+- Each Ch code file must be named with your title and scene number.
+For example, if your title is "This is a Wonderful Robo Story", the file names of the first and second scenes would be:

+- This is a Wonderful Robo Story Scene01.ch

+- This is a Wonderful Robo Story Scene01a.ch

+- This is a wonderful Robo Story_Scene01b.ch

+- If multiple files for munitiple characters in a single scene.

+- This is a Wonderful Robo Story Scene02.ch

+- Each Ch code must start with a standard heading that includes the following:

+- 1. Video Title Scene #

+- 2. Teacher advisers

+- 3. School Name

+- 4. School District

+- 5. Names of student participant

+- 6. Names of code student authors

+- 7. Purpose of the code / general description of what the code does

+'''

 A sample on-line document is shown below

-/ 2015 RoboPlay Video Competition
+/ 2017 RoboPlay Video Competition

+'''

-Division # (1 or 2)
+Division #: (1 or 2)

-Video Title: This is a Wonderful Robo Story - Scene 1
+Video Title: This is a Wonderful Robo Story - Scene 01